Comparison inequalities and fastest-mixing Markov chains: Lov a sz--Winkler mixing times. Lov a sz--Winkler mixing times

-We now specialize to the case of uniform~$\pi$, removing the restriction on holding from \refT{T:FMMCBDLW} and solving explicitly for the value~$w$ in \refT{T:FMMCBDLW}(a).
-We find it somewhat surprising that the chain minimizing $T_{\rm mix}$ is \emph{not} the uniform chain whenever $n \geq 3$ is odd.

-\begt Consider the problem of minimizing $T_{\rm mix}$ among all birth-and-death chains on $\Xc = \{0, \dots, n\}$ with initial state~$0$ and symmetric kernel.
+We now specialize to the case of uniform $\pi$, removing the restriction on holding from Theorem~\ref{TFMMCBDLW} and solving explicitly for the value $w$ in Theorem~\ref{TFMMCBDLW}(a).
+We find it somewhat surprising that the chain minimizing $T_{\mathrm{mix}}$ is \textit{not} the uniform chain whenever $n \geq3$ is odd. \begin{theorem} Consider the problem of minimizing $T_{\mathrm{mix}}$ among all birth-and-death chains on $\Xc= \{0,\ldots, n\}$ with initial state $0$ and symmetric kernel. \textup{(a)} If $n \geq2$ is even, then the uniform chain is the unique minimizing chain.